This post may contain affiliate links. Please read our disclosure policy.

 Ingredients for Indian Vegetable Fritters:

 • Chickpea flour: Also known as besan or gram flour.
-These ingredients are usually available in the international aisle of larger grocery stores, and you’ll find them at your local South Asian grocery store.
+These ingredients are in the international aisle, and you’ll find them at your local South Asian grocery store.

 • Cilantro: Adds freshness, flavor, and color to the bhajiyas.